Getting started with a walking or running plan

 Start slow.
 Start at a pace that feels good to you.
 If you find yourself laboring to breathe or sweating profusely, dial it back.
 You’re doing this for your health, sure, but you’re also out to have fun.

 Start short.
 While 30 minutes a day is the recommended minimum, you don’t have to start with 30 minutes.
 If you can only walk 10 or 15 minutes initially, great — at least you’re out and getting started.
 You’ll build up.

 Seek flat terrain.
 Psychologically, you’ll feel so much better if you can boast to yourself “I walked a whole mile!” as opposed to “I climbed three blocks and it kicked my butt!”

 Avoid the heat of the day.
 One way to torpedo a walking program is to head out mid-afternoon, during the hottest time of the day.
 Walk in the morning, when it’s cool and crisp.
 Or try walking in the evening, when the temperature is dropping and you can enjoy the late-day light.

 Find a safe walking route.
 This can be a challenge if you live in a neighborhood without sidewalks.
 But with the growth of greenways and natural surface walking paths, odds are pretty good that if you take a close look around your neighborhood, you can find a safe place to hike.
-Ideally, find a place where you are separated by some sort of barrier from traffic.
+Ideally, find a place where you are separated by some sort of traffic barrier.

 Find a pleasant walking route.
 Your walk is all the more enjoyable you’re distracted by something to look: a flower garden, say, or a stream.